-The student notifies the institution of the student's withdrawal or as of the date of the student's

-☐ The institution terminates the student's enrollment for failure to maintain satisfactory progress; failure to abide by the rules and regulations of the institution; absences in excess of maximum set forth by the institution; and/or failure to meet financial obligations to the school.

-The stu dent has failed to attend class for three (3) onsec utive weeks

-☐ The student fails to return from a leave of absence
+The student notifies the institution of the student's withdrawal or as of the date of the student's withdrawal, whichever is later. □ The institution terminates the student's enrollment for failure to maintain satisfactory progress; failure to abide by the rules and regulations of the institution; absences in excess of maximum set forth by the institution; and/or failure to meet financial obligations to the school. \Box The student has failed to attend class for three (3) consecutive weeks. ☐ The student fails to return from a leave of absence.